-Asbestos is the name given to a group of naturally occurring fibrous minerals.
-Asbestos is very strong, flexible and stable, which led to it being used in a wide range of building materials and products between the 1930s and the mid-1980s, most extensively in the 1960s and 1970s.
-If your home was built or refurbished during this period, it may contain some asbestos material.
+Asbestos is a naturally-occurring, fibre-like material.
+It's very strong, flexible, and stable, and is resistant to heat and water, so it was often used in building.
+It was used between the 1930s and mid-1980s, particularly in the 1960s and 1970s.
+If your home was built or refurbished during that period, it may contain some asbestos.

-When materials that contain asbestos are disturbed or damaged, fibres are released into the air.
-When these fibres are inhaled they can cause serious diseases.
+If you think that there are asbestos products in your house, it's often best to leave them where they are, especially if they're in good condition.
+When materials which contain asbestos are disturbed or damaged, fibres are released into the air.
+Breathing in these fibres can cause serious diseases.

 If you're worried about asbestos, you can get more information from the Asbestos Information Centre and the Health and Safety Executive.

 Asbestos can be taken to the Household Waste Recycling Centre to be disposed of, but there are special rules.
 Find out more about taking asbestos waste to the HWRC.